Return to flip book view

 Page 5

 PAGE 5While weight and health are not always connected, obesity is highly correlated with multiple co-morbid and chronic medical conditions, including heart disease, several forms of cancer, andtype 2 diabetes; not to mention a contributor to musculoskeletal ailments.
-Typically, lifestyleinterventions are recommended before drug therapy or surgery, including dietary modifications,exercise, and behavioral therapy; however, many patients do not achieve their weight loss goals with lifestyle modifications alone.Clinicalof individualshave accessto GLP-1drugs...Approximately 25% of employers currently provide coverage for weight loss medications.
+Typically, lifestyleinterventions are recommended before drug therapy or surgery, including dietary modifications,exercise, and behavioral therapy; however, many patients do not achieve their weight loss goals with lifestyle modifications alone.Clinicalof individualshave accessto GLP-1drugs...Approximately 33% of employers currently provide coverage forweight loss medications.
 However, the question remains, shouldmore plan sponsors cover these blockbuster weight lossmedications with some agents yielding results upwards of 25%weight loss?
 The answer is — it depends.
 TO COVER:SECTION 2: CLINICALNOT TO COVER:GLP-1 medications have been on the market for more than 15 years, they were initially studied,marketed, and used to treat individuals with diabetes.
 The more recent approval of this class ofdrugs for obesity purposes has a lesser-known side effect profile and little to no long-term clinicaldata related to the safety of these products over lengthy periods of time in obese patients.
 Zepbound, the newest product to enter the market, touts clinical trial results of weight lossaveraging over 22% of body weight, significantly greater than the 15% average weight loss seenwith Wegovy.
 These medications work by mimicking a naturally occurring hormone, GLP-1,which increases satiety leading to reduced appetite and food cravings.

 Page 6

-PAGE 6of patients wereutilizing GLP-1weight lossmedications ayear after initialprescription tomaintain weight.Some of the more common side effects include abdominal pain,nausea, vomiting, constipation, and diarrhea, with more serious sideeffects including medullary thyroid cancer.
-According to a 2023 analysiscompleted by Prime Therapeutics, although there were various reasonsfor discontinuation, with the side effect profile commonly cited, only~32% of patients were still utilizing GLP-1 weight loss medications ayear after their initial prescription.
-Once an individual ceases utilization of the medication, the weight-losseffects are mitigated.
+PAGE 6DIVERSITY, EQUITY, INCLUSION & BELONGING | ONEDIGITAL WHITEPAPERSECTION 2: CLINICALof patients wereutilizing GLP-1weight lossmedications ayear after initialprescription tomaintain weight.Some of the more common side effects include abdominal pain,nausea, vomiting, constipation, and diarrhea, with more serious sideeffects including medullary thyroid cancer.
+According to a study byPrime Therapeutics, only 32% of patients who were prescribed GLP-1sfor weight loss were still using them one year later.
+This figure droppedto 15% two years after their initial prescription.
+While these patientsgave many different reasons for discontinuing their GLP-1 prescriptions,unpleasant side effects were among the most commonly cited factors.Once an individual ceases utilization of the medication, the weight-losseffects are mitigated.
 The STEP-4 trial of Wegovy (semaglutide), andthe SURMOUNT-4 trial of Zepbound (tirzepatide) demonstrated thatweight regain after discontinuation is both common and profound.
-DIVERSITY, EQUITY, INCLUSION & BELONGING | ONEDIGITAL WHITEPAPERSECTION 2: CLINICALMany conversations regarding weight loss medications have led back to the suspectedpotential of a return on investment (ROI) for the coverage of these products.
+Many conversations regarding weight loss medications have led back to the suspectedpotential of a return on investment (ROI) for the coverage of these products.
 The assumptionis that the coverage of these medications will lead to lower obesity rates and decreasedobesity related health issues such as lower blood pressure, cholesterol, heart attacks, and others.
 The concern with this assumption is several-fold.
 As previously mentioned, thesemedications only provide a weight loss benefit while they are being utilized, but once thedrug is discontinued, weight is regained.The reason behind the weight regain is related to how these medicationswork to suppress appetite; thus, when the appetite suppression is removed,patients become hungrier than they once were, and caloric intake increases.Therefore, to achieve weight loss and maintain the weight lost, patients mustcontinue utilizing the ~$1000 per month medication meaning there is notrue escape plan to discontinue utilization.
 This furthermore amplifies theconcern payers have surrounding the budgetary impact of covering GLP-1medications for weight loss.
 8

 Page 7